Wilhelm Wachtmeister: Career

 Wachtmeister served in Vienna in 1947, Madrid in 1949, Lisbon in 1950 and the Foreign Ministry in Stockholm in 1950.
 He became second secretary at the Foreign Ministry in 1952 and was appointed embassy secretary in Moscow in 1955.
 Wachtmeister was first secretary there in 1956.
 Wachtmeister's first prominent role within the diplomatic community was as U.N.
-General Secretary Dag Hammarskjöld's personal assistant from 1958 to 1961.
+Secretary-General Dag Hammarskjöld's personal assistant from 1958 to 1961.
 He was appointed Director (Byråchef) in 1962 and he was Deputy Head of the Political Department at the Foreign Ministry in Stockholm from 1965 to 1966.
 Wachtmeister was ambassador in Algiers from 1966 to 1967 and served as Director (Utrikesråd) and Head of the Political Department at the Foreign Ministry from 1968 to 1974.

 In 1974, Wachtmeister was appointed ambassador in Washington, D.C. and eventually became Dean of the Diplomatic Corps.
 Wachtmeister's predecessor as Dean of the Diplomatic Corps was the Soviet Union's ambassador, which led Wachtmeister to famously quip that this was the first time that a Count had succeeded a communist.
 Despite being the Swedish Ambassador during a period of turbulent U.S.-Swedish relations engendered by Swedish opposition to the Vietnam War and soon-to-be Prime Minister Olof Palme's declaration that President Richard Nixon was a war criminal for his decision to bomb Cambodia, Wachtmeister managed to forge good relations with successive U.S. Presidential administrations, and even became the first President Bush's favorite tennis partner.

 Wachtmeister left the Swedish diplomatic service in 1989 and then worked as advisor to the chairman of AB Volvo from 1989 to 1994 and as international advisor to the Coudert Brothers law firm in Washington, D.C. from 1989 to 1994.
 He was chairman of the Swedish-American Chamber of Commerce from 1993 to 1995.